ludovic-m/training-terraform/README.md

 ## Exercice 7 : CI / CD with Azure DevOps

 The goal of this exercise is to run the build of your production infrastructure from Azure DevOps.
+You need an Azure DevOps project for this exercise, and admin privileges to install extensions for option 1 (you don't need it for option 2).

 ### Create a git repository

-Create a `.gitignore` file at the root of your working folder with the following content
+Create a `.gitignore` file at the root of your working folder with the following content, in order to avoid secrets or unecessary files in the repository.

 ```bash
 **/.terraform/*